-In other words, a domain name is your website’s address while web hosting is the land your website is built on.
+In other words, a domain name is your website’s address while hosting is the land your website is built on.

-In this blog post, we will explain the basics of both domain name and web hosting.
-You will also discover the similarities, how they work together to create a website, as well as the differences that set them apart.
+In this blog post, we will explain the basics of both domain name and hosting.
+You will also discover the similarities, and how they work together to create a website, as well as the differences that set them apart.

 Table Of Contents